Sustainable architecture: design, materials and more about sustainable buildings

 There are solutions with great potential, aimed at reducing energy costs in buildings, through the use of existing or newly-created materials.
 This is the case of transparent wood.

-3D-printed buildings
+3D-printed buildings?

 Although it sounds more like a sci-fi movie, the truth is that 3D printing in construction is now an emerging industry.
 Authorities in countries like Dubai estimate that by 2030, 25% of new buildings will be constructed using this technique.
+There are already practical examples, such as The Wave House, that demonstrate its potential uses.

 3D printing architecture is providing some outstanding benefits for urban planning, particularly in terms of reducing costs and universal access to housing.
 It will also contribute to the use of more sustainable materials.